danhans42/fpga_booty/README.md

 # fpga_booty

-An simple experiment/concept to see how well a PS1/PS-X can boot from an FPGA/CPLD with minimal connections.
+An simple experiment/concept to see how well a Sony PlayStation can boot from an FPGA/CPLD with minimal connections.

 There will be no further updates to this project.
 It was a test to check how something worked.
 Feel free to use it/change/modify it.